dissanayakeG/PortFolio/posts/6-laravel-package-developments.md

 </html>
 ```

-run the server and you can see this component has been rendered successfully.
+Run the server, and you can see this component has been rendered successfully.

-as the last thing lets setup livewire as well
+As the last thing, let's set up Livewire as well.

-#### Setting up livewire
+#### Setting up Livewire

-Livewire component has two files, the class and the blade view
+Livewire components have two files, the class and the blade view.

-create a livewire class called ExampleComponent in
+create a Livewire class called ExampleComponent in
 <i class="text-secondary-light">app/Http/Livewire/</i>

 ```php